Russlewisbo/UNIBOglobalhealth/_book/Module3_book.md

 -   **Counterfeits with inadequate active ingredient.** These concern real drugs, less expensive or outdated, first collected, opened, then repacked.
 It works both ways; an antibiotic may be replaced by the active ingredient of another class and vice versa.
 For example, in Nigeria, a counterfeiter had reconditioned diazepam syrup (benzodiazepine) and had sold it asan antibiotic under the original name of co-trimoxazole
 -   **Counterfeit packaging.** The counterfeiting may be made at various levels.
 False representation of identity is commonly used, either partially or totally by copying the packaging of another marketed product.
 The brand name may be modified to try to escape laws on infringing intellectual property

-Taking counterfeit antibiotics may induce adverse effects because of a different active ingredient or because of potentially toxic chemical ingredients or de pathogenic contaminant.**The counterfeiting of antibiotics directly promotes the emergence of acquired bacterial resistance against antibiotics.**
+Taking counterfeit antibiotics may induce adverse effects because of a different active ingredient or because of potentially toxic chemicals or contaminants.**The counterfeiting of antibiotics directly promotes the emergence of acquired bacterial resistance against antibiotics if dosages have expired or inadequate amounts of drug.**

 ```{=html}
 <style>